jod35/fastapi-beyond-CRUD/README.md

 # FastAPI Beyond CRUD
 This is source code for the [FastAPI Beyond CRUD](https://youtube.com/playlist?list=PLEt8Tae2spYnHy378vMlPH--87cfeh33P&si=rl-08ktaRjcm2aIQ) course.
-This course focuses on fastapi API Development concepts beyond the CRUD stuff.
+This course focuses on FastAPI Development concepts beyond the CRUD stuff.

 For more details, you can visit the project [website](https://jod35jon.github.io/fastapi-website/site/).